Table of Contents

 npm run build

-Start the game — you should see the template's "My Mod" panel in the top-right corner.
+Start the game.
+You should see the template's "My Mod" panel.
 Now let's replace it with the inventory overlay.

 Step 2: Write the Inventory Overlay